DXHeroes/knowledge-base-content/practices/lean_canvas.md

 9. Channels

 To get the correct output, the scheme requires data from the following list of teams:
-- the business team
+- Business Team
-- analytic team
+- Analytic Team
-- compliance team (for defining the customers' segment)
+- Compliance Team (for defining the customers' segment)
-- technical leaders
+- Technical Leaders
-- the product management
+- Product Management

-## Why You Might Want a Lean Canvas
+## Why You Might Want the Lean Canvas

 Lean Canvas quickly addresses the important question: is the business project worth creating?